JustinGOSSES/geoVec-playground/README.md

 Use this notebook, not the other one: Exploration of GeoVec Word Embeddings & Parsed English Only Version.ipynb

-Theoretically should front-end only with identical notebook as run from local machine but there's some bug I haven't figured out yet: https://justingosses.github.io/geoVec-playground/embedding-projector-standalone/embedding-projector-standalone-master/
+Theoretically should front-end only with identical notebook as run from local machine but there's some bug I haven't figured out yet!!!!: https://justingosses.github.io/geoVec-playground/embedding-projector-standalone/embedding-projector-standalone-master/

+For now, quickest way to see the embedding is to clone this repo and run from source folder `python3 -m http.server http://0.0.0.0:8000/embedding-projector-standalone/embedding-projector-standalone-master/`

 ![Image of Silt in Embedding Projector](images/silt.png)